-The consumption of refrigerants for household fridges and freezers is calculated on the basis of information from manufacture end-users.
+The consumption of refrigerants for household fridges and freezers is calculated based on information from manufacture end-users.

 The consumption of refrigerants in commercial, stationary A/C systems and MAC are estimated using data and information from importers.

 The table below shows the refrigerant bulk import and refrigerant import in products by weight of refrigerants according to application area.